Here is how you can reach us.

 If you have a question that is not covered in the FAQs or seek further clarity of an item that is, please contact us.

 Submit your inquiry through the contact form and tell us about your background and past experiences.
 We will be in touch to discuss any upcoming opportunities that may be a good fit.
 At that point, we will request your resume for consideration.

 Relevant work experience is not always a prerequisite for success.
 Our firm reflects a variety of backgrounds, talents, perspectives and experiences.
 We value diversity and competitiveness.
 We are not looking for great resumes — we are looking for great people.

 Activist investors and short sellers are generally reviled as malevolent opportunists by most corporations, the entire sell-side industry, much of the financial media, and a lot of politicians.
 This deep seeded institutional bias is highly corrosive as it facilitates the formation of corporate frauds, bubbles, and financial crises.

 We believe that activist investing and short selling are an important check on the marketplace, and we support the assessment that frictionless short selling is essential for the efficient market hypothesis and the capitalized pricing model as William Sharpe noted in his 1990 Nobel Prize acceptance speech.

-For us, sharing our findings in a public way is not only an important step in our investment process but also a healthy feature for capital markets.
-It gives other market participants and stakeholders an opportunity to evaluate our observations alongside the findings of others to see if their investment thesis has changed.
+Sharing our findings gives other market participants and stakeholders an opportunity to evaluate our observations alongside the findings of others to see if their investment thesis has changed.
 All of our actions that can significantly affect a portfolio company require broad shareholder support.